1. Red Frog

 And in addition to the great price, the Blue Pearl offers buyers the opportunity to invest in the environmental and cultural preservation of this region.
 As a Green Globe certified project Blue Pearl Island Suites has been thoughtfully designed to have minimal impact on the surrounding landscape and resources.

-The resort includes one of the largest solar power plants of any island resort in the world, helping to make the development eco-friendly.
+The resort includes one of the largest solar power plants of any island resort in the world.
+Which helps to make the development eco-friendly.
 And the foundation associated with this beach development is committed to promoting cultural preservation, environmental protection, and sustainable improvements in public education and health throughout Bocas del Toro.

-So when you purchase a home at the Blue Pearl, you’re also investing in the preservation of this magnificent region.
+So when you purchase a home here, you’re also investing in the preservation of this magnificent region.